 Later on: While with the Northern Water Tribe they learn that the Fire Nation is about to launch a massive attack.
 Logically, the order is given to douse every fire in the city that they can.
 You'd Expect: The order to be carried out quickly and with minimal fuss.
 Instead: When the Fire Nation attacks we can clearly see that there are at least dozens of torches clearly lit with no apparent need for them to be lit.
 Worse, no apparent effort is ever made to put them or any of the Fire Nation's flaming boulders out!

-What really took the cake was the scene with the Fire Nation prison camp holding the earth benders.
-On EARTH.
-You'd Expect: The earth benders to escape as soon as they were "imprisoned".
+What really took the cake was the scene with the Fire Nation prison camp holding the Earthbenders.
+You'd Expect: The Fire Nation to lock their captured Earthbenders - people who can freely manipulate earth - up somewhere with little earth nearby.
+Such as, say, a metal naval vessel.
+Instead: The Earthbenders are imprisoned in some sort of natural valley that's entirely made up of earth.
+The only reason the place works as a prison is due to the Earthbenders having their own idiot moment.
+You'd Expect: The Earthbenders to escape as soon as they were "imprisoned".
 It would've required minimal effort.
-Instead: The earth benders stay imprisoned for months (maybe longer, it's never made clear) until the Mighty Whitey heroes come along and give them the worlds most generic and lazy motivational speech.
+Instead: The Earthbenders stay imprisoned for months (maybe longer, it's never made clear) until the Mighty Whitey heroes come along and give them the most generic and lazy motivational speech in the world.

 In the 2012 film adaptation of Les Miserables, Fantine has received a letter from the innkeepers taking care of her daughter born out of wedlock, requesting money to pay for her care.
 This is during a time when people who had illegitimate children were not looked upon well by the rest of society.
 You'd Expect: Fantine to keep the letter hidden and out of sight, or even just destroy it once she knows what it says.
 Instead: She takes it with her to work, and doesn't make any attempt to keep it hidden when her shift's over.
-Result: Another of the workers discovers it, her secret's exposed, and she's fired soon after.
+As a result, the letter is discovered but it only says her child is being cared for by another woman.
+Fantine's boss confronts her about it.
+You'd Expect: She'd claim her husband died and she's a widow, to appeal to his sympathy, rather than tell him the truth that her husband ran out and thus have to fight against his prejudices.
+Instead: She tells him her husband left her and begs to keep her job.
+Her boss think she's a liar and a whore, and thus fires her.
 It only goes downhill from there.

 In the Lost in Space movie, the hotshot pilot feels the best course of action was to activate the self-destruct mechanism in order to destroy the alien-infested ship.
 You'd expect: He'd get clear of the blast radius first.
 Instead he sets off the destruction of the ship while they're right next to it, and rather than fly up and away from the exploding ship, he travels along it.
 This cripples the ship and leaves them stranded on a planet.
 Nice job Joey.
 To add insult to injury, he self-righteously justifies it to the father despite the screw up being his fault.